cap-js/docs/java/cqn-services/remote-services.md

 If the remote API is running on SAP BTP, it is likely that you can leverage Service Binding-based _Remote Services_.
 The CAP Java SDK will extract the relevant information from the service binding to connect to the remote API.
 The advantage of service-binding-based _Remote Services_ is the much simpler usage.
 A service binding abstracts from several aspects of remote service communication.
 For instance, it provides authentication information and the URL of the service.
-In contrast to BTP destinations in general, it can be created and refreshed by a technical user which allows automatic credential rotation.
+In contrast to BTP destinations in general, it can be created and refreshed as part of the application lifecycle (ie. application deployment).
 Hence, location and security aspects of remote services is transparent to CAP applications in case of service bindings.

 #### Binding to Local Service